mattbierner/beatsy-support/README.md

 After taking a video or screenshot, you can download it to your photos or share it using the standard iOS share sheet.

+## Advanced options

+### Foreground occlusion

+(Note that foreground occlusion requires a device with a LiDAR sensor, such as the iPhone 12 Pro)

+Foreground occlusion uses depth data from the LiDAR sensor to avoid distorting objects that appear in front of the water effect.
+This foreground object could be a person, your hand, or a wall.
+The result makes it look like the water effect is better integrated into the world instead of merely being an effect on your screen.

+To enable foreground occlusion, tap the lightbulb icon and toggle "Foreground Occlusion".
+Keep in mind that the effect is not perfect.
+If you don't need it, I suggest turning the feature off.

+For best results with foreground occlusion:

+- Make sure the water plane is exactly placed on the real world surface.
+You may notice significant issues if the plane is placed a few cm above or below the real surface.

+- Only enable foreground occlusion if the surface is flat.
+If the surface is angled or pitted, foreground occlusion may cause weird artifacts.

+- Keep in mind that objects only a few cm from the surface will be considered part of the surface.
+Foreground occlusion works best when there is at least a 25cm difference in depth between the foreground object and the surface (although the margin it uses internally is closer to 10cm).

+- Foreground objects can only be around 4 meter from the phone.
+This is a limitation of the LiDAR sensor.

 ## Feedback

 Love Beatsy?
 Be sure to tell your friends about it and share any cool visualizations you create using the app.
-If you are feeling especially generous, please can also write an App Store review.
+If you are feeling especially generous, please also write an App Store review.
 This really helps other people find the app.

-Run into a bug or want to request a few feature?
+Run into a bug or want to request a new feature?
 Just [file an issue][issues]!

 [app]: https://apps.apple.com/us/app/beatsy/id1543162330
 [issues]: https://github.com/mattbierner/beatsy-support/issues